ClapeyronThermo/Clapeyron.jl/docs/src/theory/background.md

 #### Original SAFT

 Derived by Chapman et al. (1990), this is the first variant of the SAFT equation of state.
-This equation can be seen as a `proof of concept' as not many parameters are available (none for mixtures).
+This equation can be seen as a 'proof of concept' as not many parameters are available (none for mixtures).
 Nevertheless, a noteworthy feature of this equation is the use of a semi-empirical equation to obtain the hard-sphere diameter that depends on the number of segments of a species (in no other SAFT variant is this done).
 The hard-sphere pair distribution is used in the chain term; this has a much simpler analytical form than what is chosen for use in some other SAFT equations.
 The association strength, $\Delta$ is evaluated in a unique way as well: